 So, who should consider taking an antiviral medication for the flu?
 Those at risk of developing complications from the flu.
 This includes those over 65, pregnant women and young children (Xofluza is only approved for those 12 and older, however), as well as people with certain medical conditions such as asthma, lung disease, heart disease and a weakened immune system.
 For these people, a drug like Xofluza could stop a more serious illness from developing that could lead to a hospital stay.

 Of course, the best defense against the flu isn’t even a drug.
 It’s the flu vaccine, which can decrease your chances of getting the virus and moderate the symptoms if you do.
-So, if you haven’t gotten yours yet, get it ASAP.
-And if you have concerns about getting one, read this.
+So, if you haven’t gotten your flu shot, get it ASAP.